nacis/atlasofdesign.org/about/staff.md

 header_caption: "Portland Finger Plans (Ryan Sullivan)"
 ---

-The Atlas of Design is a product of the <a href="http://nacis.org">North American Cartographic Information Society</a>, and is prepared by a small but enthusiastic staff of volunteers:
+The Atlas of Design is a product of the [North American Cartographic Information Society](http://nacis.org), and is prepared by a small but enthusiastic staff of volunteers:

 #### Editors

 <strong>Nat Case</strong> is a freelance cartographer in Minneapolis who has been making maps and managing publications since 1989.
 He is co-owner of INCase, LLC.
 He's also a morris dancer and organizes pub sings in the Twin Cities.
 He's not on Twitter, but you can find him on Facebook, where he's very active.

+<strong>Tracy Tien</strong> is one half of the Spatial Analysis Lab at Smith College.
+She devises and incorporates cartography and spatial science in the curriculum, making a map or two along the way.
+She's an animal aficionado, compulsive book collector, and guardian to a 50 year old motorcycle.

+<strong>Aaron Koelker</strong> is a GIS specialist with the Florida Dept of Environmental Protection, where he gets to dabble with all sorts of spatial-related things.
+When not designing maps, he likes to take pictures or make things out of wood.
+You can find him on Twitter at [@AaronKoelker](https://twitter.com/AaronKoelker)

+<strong>Josh Ryan</strong> is a Senior Front-end Developer for the San Antonio Spurs.
+While most of his time is spent thinking about basketball and ways to visualize it, he still gets time here and there to be with his first love: maps.
+You can find him on Twitter at [@karenkingfisher](https://twitter.com/karenkingfisher)

 <h4>Past Editors</h4>